Damieee/Recyclo-Backend-_-Flask/DOCUMENTATION.md

     If successful, JSON object with the message "An email containing instructions to reset your password has been sent." and HTTP status code 200 (OK)
     If unsuccessful, JSON object with an error message and HTTP status code 401 (Unauthorized)

-- GET/POST `/change_password/<email>/<old_password>/<new_password>`
+- GET/POST `/reset_password/<email>/<token>/<new_password>`
-    This endpoint allows users to change their password by providing their email, old password, and new password.
+    This endpoint allows users to reset their password by accepting a POST request with the email, token, and new password provided as parameters.

     Request Parameters:

-    email: string
+    email:
-    old_password: string
+    token:
-    new_password: string
+    new_password:
     Response:

     If successful, JSON object with the message "Password successfully changed." and HTTP status code 200 (OK)